jambonz/jambonz-webapp/howto-setup-test-environment.md

 This document describes how to set up a local development and test environment on your laptop.
 Testing the jambonz-webapp requires a back-end system to run against, and we use docker-compose to run these back-end components, allowing you to develop and test the react UI locally.

 ## Prerequisites
-- You will need to have docker an docker-compose installed on your laptop.
+- You will need to have docker and docker-compose installed on your laptop.
-- You need to have checkout the [jambonz-api-server](https://github.com/jambonz/jambonz-api-server) project to a folder on your laptop.
+- You need to have cloned the [jambonz-api-server](https://github.com/jambonz/jambonz-api-server) repo to a folder on your laptop.

 ## Running the back-end services
 Make sure the docker daemon is running on your laptop.
-Open a terminal window and cd into the folder containing the jambonz-api-server project that you cloned from github, then run the following command to start the back-end processes.
+Open a terminal window and cd into the project folder for jambonz-api-server, then run the following command to start the back-end processes.

 ```bash
 cd jambonz-api-server
 npm run integration-test
 ```

-This will take a few minutes to start, but a successfull startup will eventually look like this:
+This will take a few minutes to start, but eventually a successfull startup will eventually look something like this:
 ```bash
 $ npm run integration-test